Introduction

 Overview

-Setting itself apart from existing Asset programs, like Solana’s Token program, Metaplex Core does not rely on multiple accounts, like Associated Token Accounts.
-Instead, Core stores the relationship between a wallet and the "mint" account in the asset itself.
+Setting itself apart from existing Asset programs, like Solana’s Token program, Metaplex Core and Core Assets (sometimes referred to as Core NFT Assets) do not rely on multiple accounts, like Associated Token Accounts.
+Instead, Core Assets store the relationship between a wallet and the "mint" account within the asset itself.

 The Core Asset Account